-With the first fiscal cliff averted, consumer confidence up and national unemployment levels below 8%, employers across America have headed into 2013 cautiously optimistic.
+With the first fiscal cliff averted, consumer confidence up and national unemployment levels below 8%, employers across America have headed into the year cautiously optimistic.
 Our economy has been growing steadily (albeit slowly), and economic experts expect the growth to continue this year.

 So what does all this mean, from a hiring perspective?